Cogitate-consortium/cogitate-data/docs/13_faq.md

 ### What do the channels MISC1, MISC2 and MISC3 contain?

 These channels contain the eye tracker data with MISC1 (X), MISC2 (Y), and MISC3 (pupil) channels containing the X, Y (gaze) and the Pupil information respectively.
 This information is however also shared separately in the eye tracking data release.

+## Cogitate iEEG BIDS FAQs

+### What are the coordinates describing the electrodes in electrodes.tsv files?

+The electrodes.tsv files contain the coordinates in MNI space.

+### What do the label files contain?

+The label files contain the labels that match the electrode location for the “desikan” or “destrieux” atlas obtained using the mne.get_montage_volume_labels with the electrodes coordinates in subject native T1 space.

+### How can we get started with using and understanding the IEEG data?

+The data may be best understood using the example pipelines provided via Jupyter notebooks at this repository - <a href="https://github.com/Cogitate-consortium/iEEG-data-release" target="_blank">https://github.com/Cogitate-consortium/iEEG-data-release</a>.

+### What does the “derivatives/additional_metadata” directory contain?

+The additional_metadata directories contain the Case Report forms and Exit Questionnaire information obtained during measurement time.
+These files are made available for the individual subjects in JSON format.
+The directory also contains various <a href="https://genemede.github.io" target="_blank">GENEMEDE</a> style files describing the protocols, analysis, devices and wiring diagrams used during the IEEG data collection.